 Apple Xcode, Cocoa, Interface Builder, JUCE, AWS, Cloud, RESTful Services, Core Graphics, Core Animation, Core Data, Core Image, Cocos2D, TrollTech Qt, Eclipse, Metrowerks CodeWarrior, STL, Metrowerks PowerPlant, Metrowerks Constructor, Microsoft Visual Studio.net, .NET, MFC, Gnu C/C++, QuickDraw, QuickTime, OpenGL, OMF, Bonjour, Carbon, Win32 SDK, NPAPI

-I am the founder and CEO of Heynow Software and Heynow Games.
+I am the founder of Heynow Software and Heynow Games.

-Heynow Software is made up of four divisions: Software Engineering Consulting, Product Development, Marketing, and Engineer Recruitment.
-We have a number of iOS, macOS, Windows, and Android apps that we've done for our customers.
-A highlights list of software applications we've made is viewable at Heynow's Software Portfolio.
+Heynow Software has developed and shipped many mobile and desktop apps for our customers.
+A highlights list of products we've worked on is viewable at Heynow's Software Portfolio.
 Additionally, Heynow Software has done a couple of its own products.
 One example: Heynow Software has had its SkyText utility app in the iOS App Store since March of 2009.

 Heynow Games' mission is to develop and market casual games for iOS.
 Heynow Games has had its Wordstro word game app in the iOS App Store since December of 2013.